 Although some plants have properties that can make your outdoor areas less attractive to mosquitoes, they won’t keep bugs away completely.
 Even rubbing the oils on your clothes or skin might only reduce the problem, not eliminate it.

 If you’re suffering from a mosquito problem at your home, contact us today for a free quote on professional, environmentally-friendly flea control.
 Our experts are trained to control bugs and other pests in a way that’s most convenient for you.
-Best of all, our eco-friendly methods are safe for pets so you and your furry friend can feel safe at home.
-Start living pest-free by calling the Aptive branch that’s closest to you.
+Protect your home today by calling the Aptive branch that’s closest to you.